walles/riff/README.md

 If you put example input and output in the `testdata` directory, then `cargo test` will verify that they match.

+On mismatches, you can run `testdata-examples.sh` to compare current output to the expected output for all examples, and optionally update expectations.

 Invoke `ci.sh` to run the same thing as CI.

 Invoke `benchmark.py` to get numbers for how fast your current source code is